DEVOTIONALS

 discover that God has given us a desire, and the ability to encourage

-others, as we transition from an attitude of ‘selfishness’ to a new one
+others, as He transitions us from an attitude of ‘selfishness’ to a new

-How does your Christian life compare with the requirements
+– How does my Christian life compare with the

 Pray,

-“Heavenly Father, I do not want to miss out on entering Heaven.
+“Heavenly Father, I don’t want to miss out on entering Heaven.

 Make me aware of any areas in my life where my righteousness